 It is understood the flu shot reduces a woman’s chance of getting the flu but its safety on the developing baby was a concern many women cited for not getting vaccinated.
 A growing number of medical studies using data on pregnant women, their babies, and the H1N1 flu vaccine of 2009 are proving the flu shot is not just safe but it’s actually protective of the baby, too.

 One such study, conducted by Better Outcomes Registry & Network (BORN) in Ottawa, Canada, produced “no evidence of adverse fetal effects,” according to the study’s lead author, Deshayne B. Fell, a BORN epidemiologist.
-She adds the study has revealed “some evidence that there’s a benefit.”
+She adds that the study has revealed “some evidence that there’s a benefit.”
 The June issue of the American Journal of Public Health carries the full report.

 The BORN study involved 55,570 mothers giving birth to singletons.
 Of these women, 42 percent (23,340) received the H1N1 flu vaccine from November 2009 through April 2010.
 These vaccinations occurred during the second and third trimesters of each pregnancy.
 The vaccinated mothers were found to have:

-These findings lead the medical research team to conclude that vaccination produced a significant protective relationship between vaccine and fetal outcome.
+These findings lead the medical research team to conclude that vaccination produced a significant protective relationship between the vaccine and fetal outcome.

 The research findings describe a higher vaccination rate among women who had pre-existing medical conditions than those without them.
 Pre-existing conditions are likely to make an individual more likely to catch the flu if exposed to the virus but the US Centers for Disease Control and Prevention (CDC) strongly recommends a flu vaccine for every pregnant woman, regardless of her medical condition before pregnancy.